r3wst3r/lonk/README.md

 Lonk provides MacOS, Linux and Windows implants which may lack the necessary evasive tradecraft provided by other more mature command and control frameworks.

-A fork of postrequest's link, Lonk is r3wst3r's first pass at developing an adversarial C2 framework in the Rust programming language.
-A project goal is to be able to deploy from a kubernetes mesh using kris-nova's Aurae, currently in development, for no reason other than because it's neat.
+A fork of postrequest's link, Lonk is r3wst3r's first pass at developing adversarial tools within a C2 framework in the Rust programming language.
+A project goal is to be able to deploy from a kubernetes mesh using kris-nova's Aurae, currently in development, for no real reason other than because it's neat.

 The Link link (link<sup>2</sup>?): https://github.com/postrequest/link<br>
 Aurae: https://github.com/aurae-runtime/community